-Dr Kimathi Donkor
+Dr. Kimathi Donkor

-Consequently, my teaching counteracts such biases by foregrounding art and writing by black, female, queer, Native American and Asian artists and thinkers.
+Consequently, his teaching counteracts such biases by foregrounding art and writing by black, female, queer, Native American and Asian artists and thinkers.
 Of course, this doesn’t mean other contributors are arbitrarily excluded, but instead ensures that dominant perspectives and interests are re-contextualised and de-centred by critical thinkers and practitioners from social groups the western art world has hitherto tended to marginalise.

-My own art practice connects with these educational interests because it is based on re-imagining mythic and legendary encounters across Africa and its global Diasporas, principally in painting, but also through drawing, video, assemblage, collage, digital design, performance and installation.
+His own art practice connects with these educational interests because it is based on re-imagining mythic and legendary encounters across Africa and its global Diasporas, principally in painting, but also through drawing, video, assemblage, collage, digital design, performance and installation.
 Some of my paintings address historic figures of affirmation like Toussaint L'Ouverture and Harriet Tubman, whilst other works contemplate contemporary themes such as urban civil unrest or the pursuit of leisure, beauty and knowledge.

 Donkor’s practice-led doctorate was completed at Chelsea College of Arts where he is a Post-doctoral Research Fellow with the TrAIN Research Centre.
 He has an MA in Fine Art from Camberwell and a BA in Fine Art from Goldsmiths, where he also obtained his PGCE in art teaching.